 Grammy-Nominated artist 'Rapsody' talks latest album and upcoming BET Hip-Hop Awards performance

-ATLANTA - She's a Grammy-Nominated rapper whose name is always mentioned when people talk discuss the best lyricist.
+ATLANTA - She's a Grammy-Nominated rapper whose name is always mentioned when people discuss the best lyricists.

 Hailing from North Carolina, "Rapsody" sat on the Good Day Atlanta couch with Alyse and dished on her latest album "EVE," as well as being excited to do her first ever awards show performance.